Lucasfrota/pyssistant/README.md

 from pyssistant.dialog import Dialog
 ```

-Then you'll have to create your dialog list, containing the commands and its answers,
+Then you'll have to create your dialog list, containing the commands and its answers.

 ```
 features = []